Photograph of a section of Frank Lloyd Wright's Taliesin, fall.

 In this post I’m going to write about when a stone wall was built at Taliesin’s Garden Court, changing it from an entryway into a private courtyard.

 The Garden Court used to be the courtyard where people stopped when they arrived.
 I showed a couple of old photographs of that courtyard in my post, “When Did Taliesin Get Its Front Door?”
-The courtyard was the forecourt from the time that Taliesin was built in 1911, until after its second fire.
+The courtyard was the forecourt from the time that Taliesin was built in 1911, until after its second fire in 1925.

 After that, Wright made it into the Garden Court.